-Watch: This video of a differently-enabled man delivering food for Zomato is inspiring many
+Watch: This video of a disabled man delivering food for Zomato is inspiring many

 Some on Twitter have suggested that he should be upgraded from his hand-powered cycle to an electric scooter or three-wheeler.